Online Multi Camera-IMU Calibration: Algorithm Description

-Note, these Jacobians are not taken with respect to the measurement $\hat{z}$ due to the singularity at the 180 degree rotation mark.
-Rather, we take the Jacobian of the residual $\hat{z} - z$ which produces much smaller and more stable measurements, as is expected with an error state Kalman filter formulation.
+Note that the Jacobians $\mathbf{J}_{\prescript{I}{G}{q},p}$ and $\mathbf{J}_{\prescript{I}{C}{q},q}$ are not reproduced here due to the complexity of the analytical solution.
+In practice, the use of numerical solutions for these jacobians is simpler and computationally faster.
+Additionally, these Jacobians are not taken with respect to the measurement $\hat{z}$ due to the singularity at the 180 degree rotation mark.
+Rather, we take the Jacobian of the residual $\hat{z} - z$ which produces much smaller measurements, as is expected with an error state Kalman filter formulation.
 These smaller measurements produce more linear and stable results when the system experiences large rotations.

-Moreover, the structure of this filter allows for $N$ cameras by adjusting the column location of the measurement matrix as shown in \cref{eq:measurement_matrix} and is therefore quite extensible in both analysis and software.
+Moreover, the structure of this filter allows for N cameras by adjusting the column location of the measurement matrix as shown in \cref{eq:H_1,eq:H_2} and is therefore quite extensible in both analysis and in software.